Leveling Up in the Management Skill Tree

 I wrote a post about Team Manager’s Toolkit for 1-1 covering all items of the skill tree in tier 1.
 That’s why I will only describe them briefly here:

 - Catch-Up 1-1s.
 Have frequent catch-up 1-1s with our report where you encourage them to bring up topics that they like to talk about.
 See also the template for efficient 1-1s.

 - Feedback and Development 1-1s.
-In addition, have less frequent but bigger 1-1s that are dedicated to feedback and development of your report.
+In addition, have less frequent but bigger 1-1s dedicated to feedback and development of your report.
 Talk about long-term and short-term goals here.

 - A questions catalog for each type of 1-1 provides a good foundation to get into a conversation.

 - Shared Running Record.
 It’s important to document the content and agreements of important 1-1s.
-It should be shared with the report, so they can have a look at it every time.
-It should be running which means that you add the summary of the latest 1-1 on the top.
-This way, you have a full historical record in one document.
+It should be shared with the report, so they can check it out every time.
+It should be running, which means that you add the summary of the latest 1-1 on the top.
+This way, you have a complete historical record in one document.

 - Performance Reviews and Skill Matrix.
-Once a year, I have a dedicated 1-1 just about the individual performance of a report.
+Once a year, I have a dedicated 1-1 just about the individual performance.
 A skill matrix is a useful tool here.

 - Getting To Know You 1-1.
-For new reports, it’s useful to have a dedicated 1-1 with a certain questions catalog.
+For new reports, it’s helpful to have a dedicated 1-1 with a certain questions catalog.

-- Employee Journey Maps are a useful tool to reflect on the past time and to learn more about the motivation of a report.
+- Employee Journey Maps are a useful tool to reflect on the past time and learn more about a report’s motivation.

 - Feedback Rules.
-It’s about the basics of giving feedback: I-messages, Observation-Impact-Request-pattern, referring to behavior instead of traits, avoiding generic statements, and trying to refer to a concrete situation and behavior.
+It’s about the basics of giving feedback: I-messages, Observation-Impact-Request-pattern, referring to behavior instead of traits, avoiding generic statements, and referring to a concrete situation and behavior.
 My blog post “Code Review Guidelines for Humans” explains them and applies them to code reviews.
-Moreover, Jacob Kaplan-Moss’ post “Three Feedback Models” is a good overview of different feedback approaches.
+Moreover, Jacob Kaplan-Moss' post “Three Feedback Models” is a good overview of different feedback approaches.

 - Mastering Crucial Conversations.
 I highly recommend the great book “Crucial Conversations”.
 It explains how to deal with your own emotions, how do you make a conversation safe, how to share your view or a tough message and how do you explore the other’s view.
 It contains practical tools like mutual purpose, contrasting, listening skills, and STATE.